aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

   * `container: any` - The container to resolve the parent from.

-* `static of(key: any, dynamicDependencies: any): NewInstance` - Creates an NewInstance Resolver for the supplied key.
+* `static of(key: any, dynamicDependencies: ): NewInstance` - Creates an NewInstance Resolver for the supplied key.
   * `key: any` - The key to resolve/instantiate.
-  * `dynamicDependencies: any` - An optional list of dynamic dependencies.
+  * `dynamicDependencies: ` - An optional list of dynamic dependencies.